-What if your fairy godmother sent you to the royal ball to assassinate the heir to the kingdom, but instead of killing the prince you fell in love?
+What if your fairy godmother sent you to the royal ball to assassinate the prince, but instead of killing him you fell in love?

-Ellery’s fairy godmother devises a devious deal.
-She will get Ellery into the hi-tech palace to save her friend, if she kills the prince while at the ball.
+It all started when my best friend, a smoke sprite, was arrested for a teensy-weensy crime I committed.
+My fairy godmother offered a devious deal.
+She’ll get me into the palace to save my friend, if I kill the prince while at the ball.
 But there’s a problem.
 Several, actually.

-But Ellery will do anything to save her friend.
+But I’d do anything to save my friend.

-When Ellery arrives at the ball, she meets a charming stranger and attraction ignites.
-He follows her into the palace prison.
-There they discover a dark royal plot that will destroy the fairytale creatures.
-Will she choose to fight for her magical friends or her heart?
+At the ball, I meet a charming stranger who follows me into the palace prison.
+There, we discover a dark plot that will destroy all fairytale creatures.
+Should I fight for my magical friends or my heart?

 “What a great story - super unique retelling!
 Characters were so dynamic and interesting.
 I loved it!” – Reviewer